PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 Proxmox installs its system inside of the `rpool/ROOT` dataset.
 This is what we will encrypt first.

-First, boots into the initramfs.
+First, boot into the initramfs.
 On the startup menu, press `e` to edit the boot argument.
 Remove `boot=zfs` and the kernel from the argument and press `enter`.

 Load in the `zfs` kernel module: